Prodigyhub-SLT/ProdigyhubFrontend/Admin frontend/NEW_CUSTOMER_ONBOARDING_README.md

 - **Real-time Data**: Integrates with existing Area Management system in Admin Dashboard

 ### 3. Service Options & Requests
-- **Available Services**: Customers can subscribe to services available in their area
+- **Available Services**: Customers can see what services are available in their area
 - **Service Requests**: Customers can request services not currently available
 - **Integration**: Service requests appear in Qualification Records area for admin review
+- **Admin Dashboard Access**: Direct navigation to Qualification Records section

 ## Technical Implementation